phonguyenvan/refactoring-chap1/comment.md

-Use inline variable to replace
+Use inline variable to this amount